volodymyrhudyma/blog/content/blog/event-capturing-in-javascript.md

 button.removeEventListener("click", handleClick, true);
 ```

-If we do not pass the phase, an event handle will not be removed:
+If we do not pass the phase, an event handler will not be removed:

 ```javascript
 button.addEventListener("click", handleClick, true);